Androscoggin County, Maine: Presidential elections

 In presidential elections, Androscoggin County is considered a "swing area" by most political standards, with a fairly even split between Democratic and Republican voters.
 It was the only county in Maine to be won by Democrats Franklin D. Roosevelt in 1932 and George McGovern in 1972.
 Jimmy Carter also carried the county twice.
 In 1984 and 1988, it went for Republican candidates Ronald Reagan and George H.W.
 Bush, who also won the state of Maine.
-However, the county swayed in favor of Republican Donald Trump for both the 2016 and 2020 elections; even as the state as a whole was won by Democrats Hillary Clinton and Joe Biden, respectively.
-In 2024 Trump carried the county again, this time by an even larger margin, the strongest showing for a Republican since 1984.
+However, the county swayed in favor of Republican Donald Trump for both the 2016 and 2020 elections, even as the state as a whole was won by Democrats Hillary Clinton and Joe Biden, respectively.
+In 2024, Trump carried the county again, this time by an even larger margin, the strongest showing for a Republican since 1984, though Democratic nominee Kamala Harris carried the state.
+In 2024, Trump became the first Republican presidential candidate to receive 30,000 votes in the county, and just the fourth ever after Democrats Lyndon B. Johnson in 1964, John Kerry in 2004, and Barack Obama in 2008.